NEW TITLE RELEASE ANNOUNCEMENT

-Plug-and-Play (PnP) SCSI.
+Plug and Play SCSI.
 SCSI Configuration Troubleshooting.
-SCSI Versus IDE.
+SCSI Versus ATA (IDE).

 SCSI Hard Disk Evolution and Construction.
 Performance.
-SCSI Versus IDE: Advantages and Limitations.
-Recommended SCSI Host Adapters.
+SCSI Versus ATA: Advantages and Limitations.
+Recommended SCSI Host Adapters, Cables, and Terminators.

 Magnetic Storage.
 History of Magnetic Storage.
 How Magnetic Fields Are Used to Store Data.
 Read/Write Head Designs.

 Ferrite.
 Metal-In-Gap.
 Thin Film.
-Magneto-Resistive (MR) Heads.
-Giant Magneto-Resistive (GMR) Heads.
+Magneto-Resistive Heads.
+Giant Magneto-Resistive Heads.
+Perpendicular.

 Head Sliders.
 Data Encoding Schemes.